Energy Research Development and Deployment

 - Final Report (including 2019 Annual Report) and Final Financials

-For questions regarding energy research, development, and deployment programs, please contact lead analyst Fredric Beck (firstname.lastname@example.org).
+For questions regarding energy research, development, and deployment programs, please contact senior analyst Fredric Beck (firstname.lastname@example.org).

 To add yourself to a service list, email Process Office@cpuc.ca.gov and include the proceeding number, your name, title, organization, address, phone number, and e-mail.
 The Process Office will email you to confirm your addition to the service list.